The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 17. Provide a budget and the most luxurious accommodation for the safari

-When planning to visit Ngorongoro Crater, knowing where to stay is very important.
+When planning a visit to Ngorongoro Crater, knowing where to stay is essential.

 Ngorongoro Conservation Area is well advanced in this category.

-It offers budget accommodation for backpacker clients, including public campsites well known as Simba A and B campsites.
+It offers budget accommodation for backpackers, including the well-known Simba A and B campsites.

 Your safari budget will determine which accommodation will be suitable for you.